spike1292/rxjs-typescript-training/readme.md

   .subscribe(console.log); // logs 6
 ```

-Move the duplicated code into a custom operator, which takes takes the state key name as property so it can be used with any state key.
+Move the duplicated code into a custom operator, which takes the state key name as property so it can be used with any state key.

 ## 09 - Unit tests